ianlikescoding/KICS-PSSA-Data/README.md

   npm install
 ```

-Start the server, keep it open in a terminal window
+Start the server, keep it running in your terminal

 ```bash
   node server.js